 Mirror carp also have large mouths just like the commons and have two barbells at each side of their mouths.

-The grass carp or “Ctenopharyngodon idella” is another species of carp and native to China.
+The grass carp or “Ctenopharyngodon idella” is another species of carp native to China.

-The grass carp was introduced into many countries across the world including Europe and the United States for aquatic weed control.
+The grass carp was introduced into many countries worldwide including Europe and the United States for aquatic weed control.

 They were first introduced in the UK on the Lancaster canal as an experiment into weed control conducted by British Waterways and the University of Liverpool.

-Grass carp reproduce in water temperatures over 20 degrees Celsius so in the UK they are unable to reproduce naturally.
+Grass carp reproduce in water temperatures over 20 degrees Celsius, so they cannot reproduce naturally in the UK.

-It was initially thought that grass carp would take little interest into commercial fishing baits but this thought was soon discarded as more and more and more grass carp were caught by us anglers.
+It was initially thought that grass carp would take little interest in commercial fishing baits, but this thought was soon discarded as more and more and more grass carp were caught by us anglers.